dallenpyrah/ContextualMocker/docs/USE_CASES.md

 Use ContextualMocker when you need more than just basic mocking—when your tests demand context awareness, isolation, and reliability, especially in complex or concurrent Java projects.
 Its unique approach to context management, combined with multiple API styles for different use cases, sets it apart from traditional mocking tools, making it an excellent choice for teams who value robust, maintainable, and precise tests.

-The new APIs (`scopedContext()`, direct methods, builder patterns) make ContextualMocker not just more powerful, but also easier to use than traditional mocking frameworks for context-aware scenarios.
+The enhanced features (enhanced error messages, automatic memory management, comprehensive spy support, JUnit 5 integration) combined with the new APIs (`scopedContext()`, direct methods, builder patterns) make ContextualMocker not just more powerful, but also easier to use than traditional mocking frameworks for context-aware scenarios.